rulewis/journey-optimizer.en/help/using/configuration/manage-suppression-list.md

 >[!NOTE]
 >
 >Unsubscribed users are not receiving emails from [!DNL Journey Optimizer], therefore their email addresses cannot be sent to the suppression list.
 Their choice is handled at the Experience Platform level.
-Learn more on [opting-out](../consent.md).
+[Learn more on opting-out](../consent.md)

 <!--
 Removed from the table provided by SparkPost/Momentum: